 - 1. Article 5 of the United Nations Model Convention is based on Article 5 of the OECD Model Convention but contains several significant differences.
 In essence these are that under the United Nations Model Convention: - there is a six-month test for a building or construction site constituting a permanent establishment, rather than the twelve-month test under the OECD Model Convention, and it expressly extends to assembly projects, as well as supervisory activities in connection with building sites and construction, assembly or installation projects (paragraph 3 (a)); - the furnishing of services by an enterprise through employees or other personnel results in a permanent establishment where such activities continue for a total of more than 183 days in any twelve-month period commencing or ending in the fiscal year concerned (paragraph 3 (b)); - Article 14 (Independent personal services) has been retained, whereas in the OECD Model Convention, Article 14 has been deleted, and Article 5 addresses cases that were previously considered under the "fixed base" test of that Article.
 As noted below (in paragraph 15.1 and thereafter), while the United Nations Model Convention has retained Article 14, the present Commentary provides guidance for those countries not wishing to have such an article in their bilateral tax agreements; - in the list of what is deemed not to constitute a permanent establishment in paragraph 4 (often referred to as the list of "preparatory and auxiliary activities") "delivery" is not mentioned in the United Nations Model Convention but is mentioned in the OECD Model Convention.
-Therefore, a delivery activity might result in a permanent establishment under the United Nations Model Convention, without doing so under the OECD Model Convention; - the actions of a "dependent agent" may constitute a permanent establishment, even without that person having and habitually exercising the authority to concludeing, or habitually playing the principal role leading to the conclusion of, certain contracts in the name of to be performed by the foreign enterprise, where that person habitually maintains a stock of goods or merchandise and regularly makes deliveries from the stock (paragraph 5 (b));

-there is a special provision specifying when a permanent establishment is created in the case of an insurance business; consequently, a permanent establishment is more likely to exist under the United Nations Model Convention approach (paragraph 6).;
+Therefore, a delivery activity might result in a permanent establishment under the United Nations Model Convention, without doing so under the OECD Model Convention; - the actions of a "dependent agent" may constitute a permanent establishment, even without having and habitually exercising the authority to conclude contracts in the name of the enterprise, where that person habitually maintains a stock of goods or merchandise and regularly makes deliveries from the stock (paragraph 5 (b)); - there is a special provision specifying when a permanent establishment is created in the case of an insurance business; consequently, a permanent establishment is more likely to exist under the United Nations Model Convention approach (paragraph 6); and